lynx-x-ray-observatory/soxs/doc/source/users_guide/event_tools.rst

 * `Point Source Catalog  <../cookbook/Point_Source_Catalog.ipynb>`_
 * `Cosmological Source Catalog <../cookbook/Cosmo_Source_Catalog.ipynb>`_

-For the full range of customizations, consult the :func:`~soxs.events.plot_image` API.
+For the full range of customizations, consult the :func:`~soxs.events.images.plot_image` API.

 ``merge_event_files``
 ---------------------

-:func:`soxs.events.merge_event_files` can be used to merge several event files together.
+:func:`soxs.events.tools.merge_event_files` can be used to merge several event files together.
 This may be useful if you want to merge a source file with a background file created later, for example.